-In order to support jobs and economic growth as set out in Policy 5 of the Joint Core Strategy, the policy protects existing employment areas from redevelopment for other uses.
+139. Norwich contains a considerable and diverse employment base including a number of designated employment areas which are of particular importance for industrial uses and are mainly located around the outer ring road.
+In order to support jobs and economic growth as set out in Policy 5 of the Joint Core Strategy, this policy protects existing employment areas from redevelopment for other uses.

-For the purpose of this policy the following definitions apply:

-- Employment development refers to B1 (except B1 (a) offices), B2 and B8 - Town centre uses, as defined in PPS 4, paragraph 7 refers to: - Retail development (including warehouse clubs and factory outlet centres), - Leisure, entertainment facilities and the more intensive sport and recreation uses (including cinemas, restaurants, drivethrough restaurants, bars and pubs, night-clubs, casinos, health and fitness centres, indoor bowling centres and bingo halls, - · Offices. - Arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).
+- 140. For the purpose of this policy the following definitions apply: - Employment development refers to B1 (except B1 (a) offices), B2 and B8 - Town centre uses, as defined in PPS 4, paragraph 7 refers to: - Retail development (including warehouse clubs and factory outlet centres); - Leisure, entertainment facilities and the more intensive sport and recreation uses (including cinemas; - restaurants, drive-through restaurants, bars and pubs, night-clubs, casinos, health and fitness centres, indoor bowling centres and bingo halls); - Offices; - Arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities). - 141.
 The Greater Norwich Employment Growth and Sites and Premises Study, 2008 identifies that there is a need to ensure appropriate provision of employment land and premises and sets out that there is no case for the wholesale de-designation of any of the existing employment sites for other (non B group) uses.
 All major employment sites are in active use and largely occupied with low vacancy levels mostly associated with natural churn rather than lack of demand, though more intensive use could be made of some sites.
 As a consequence, the policy provides strong policy protection for employment sites and, subject to resources, each industrial estate will have a plan for their management and future development to maximise efficient use of land.

-The study identifies that there should be no differentiation between prime and general employment areas as all such sites will and should continue to play a significant role in future employment.
-There is no reason to believe that some of the sites do not have a competitive future and should thus continue to be protected mainly for B class uses.
+- 142. The study identifies that there should be no differentiation between prime and general employment areas as all such sites will and should continue to play a significant role in future employment.
+There is no reason to believe that some of the sites do not have a competitive future and should thus continue to be protected mainly for B class uses. - 143.
 Planning Policy Statement 4: Planning for sustainable economic sets out that local planning authorities should ensure that development plans positively and proactively encourages sustainable economic growth.
 PPS 4 defines economic development as development within the B Use Classes, public and community uses and main town centre uses.
-The policies in PPS 4, which are a material consideration in planning decisions, should also apply to development which achieves at least one of the following objectives:

-- 1. provides employment opportunities

-- 2. generates wealth or

-- 3. produces or generates an economic output or product.
+The policies in PPS 4, which are a material consideration in planning decisions, should also apply to development which achieves at least one of the following objectives: - 1) provides employment opportunities; - 2) generates wealth or; - produces or generates an economic output or product. - 144.
 In light of PPS 4, it is not considered appropriate to restrict the use of employment areas solely to B class uses.
 As such, the purpose of this policy is to allow for other economic development (other than main town centre uses) where this does not prejudice the function of the employment area.
 Only in exceptional circumstances will the policy allow for town centre uses.
 This will be where the proposal accords with the sequential and impact assessments (as set out in PPS 4) and is complementary to the employment designation or where the use is ancillary to an existing business.
 For the purpose of this policy ancillary uses may be defined as a subsidiary use connected to the main use of an existing building or piece of land.